-In May 2015, the group flourished a mix of Humanists and people with a shared view and beliefs.
-The group decided to form a Humanist group in Basingstoke.
-The group organises talks, social events, have dialogue, invite guest speakers to talk about their research.
+In May 2015, Basingstoke Humanists was established by a mix of people with shared views and beliefs.
+The group organises talks, social events, and organises guest speakers to talk about their research.
 Basingstoke Humanists also work towards increasing social contributions to the local community.

 Learn more about “Who are Humanists?”

 Basingstoke Humanists members all have the opportunity to volunteer as individuals for a number of organisations.
 Below are some examples: